MicrosoftDocs/power-automate-docs/flow-docs/web-api.md

 | ShareAccess  | The right to share the flow.                         |
 | AssignAccess | The right to change the owner of the flow.           |

-You can combine permissions with a comma, for example, provide the ability to both read and update a flow by passing `ReadAccess,WriteAccess`.
+You can combine permissions with a comma; for example, provide the ability to both read and update a flow by passing `ReadAccess,WriteAccess`.

 You can *unshare* a flow with the `RevokeAccess` action.
 Here's an example: